punithyc/SQL-steel-data-challenge/README.md

 ## Intoduction

 The steel data challange contains 5 Tables as Customers, Orders, baskets, products & Country table to solved this case study as a Customer Insights analyst for The General Store.<br>
-As a Customer Insights Analyst for 'The General Store' We have to analyze the following data to find out crucial information about the customers & provide to marketing team .
+As a Customer Insights Analyst for 'The General Store' i have to analyze the following data to find out crucial information about the customers & provide to marketing team .

 * *__customers__*
 * *__country__*